Ghost symmetry of the discrete KP hierarchy: The discrete KP hierarchy and function

 The ghost symmetry on wave operator $W^{-1}$ and $W^{-1*}$ can be got as following

-Considering eq.\eqref{PhiBA} and eq.\eqref{PhiBA2} and taking derivative by $\d_Z$ will lead to following calculation which will finish the proof.
+Considering eq.\eqref{PhiBA} and eq.\eqref{PhiBA2} and taking derivative by $\d_Z$ will lead to the following calculation which will finish the proof.

-\end{proof} From above, we find the $S$ function\cite{Aratyn} is not used directly in the definition of ghost flow on Baker-Akhiezer function $\Phi_{BA}(n;t,z)$ and adjoint Baker-Akhiezer function $\Psi_{BA}(n;t,z)$.
+\end{proof} From above, the $S$ function\cite{Aratyn} is not used directly in the definition of the ghost flow on the Baker-Akhiezer function $\Phi_{BA}(n;t,z)$ and adjoint Baker-Akhiezer function $\Psi_{BA}(n;t,z)$.

-Till now, the action of ghost flow on Baker-Akhiezer function $\Phi_{BA}(n;t,z)$ and adjoint Baker-Akhiezer function $\Psi_{BA}(n;t,z)$ is derived.
-Therefore it is natural to further consider the ghost flow on tau function.
+Till now, the action of the ghost flow on the Baker-Akhiezer function $\Phi_{BA}(n;t,z)$ and the adjoint Baker-Akhiezer function $\Psi_{BA}(n;t,z)$ is derived.
+Therefore it is natural to further consider the ghost flow on the tau function.
 Before that we need some preparation which is contained in the next section.

 \sectionnew{Properties and Spectral representation of discrete KP hierarchy} This section will be about the spectral representation of eigenfunction for the discrete KP hierarchy.
 Before that, we firstly introduce some properties of the tau function and wave functions of the discrete KP hierarchy.
-These all give a good preparation to derive the ghost flow on tau function and new proof of ASvM formula which will be given in the next section.
+These all give a good preparation to derive the ghost flow on the tau function and a new proof of the ASvM formula which will be given in the next section.

-The Hirota bilinear equations of discrete KP hierarchy are as following \cite{Iliev}. \begin{lemma} Hirota bilinear identities of the discrete KP hierarchy are
+The Hirota bilinear equations of discrete KP hierarchy are as following \cite{Iliev}. \begin{lemma} The Hirota bilinear identities of the discrete KP hierarchy are

-\end{lemma} Using this bilinear identity and relation between tau function and Baker-Akhiezer wave function and adjoint Baker-Akhiezer wave function, following proposition can be got\cite{LiuS2}. \begin{proposition} The tau functions of discrete KP hierarchies satisfy following Fay identity\cite{LiuS2}
+\end{lemma} Using this bilinear identity and relation between the tau function and the Baker-Akhiezer wave function and adjoint Baker-Akhiezer wave function, the following proposition can be got\cite{sato,LiuS2}. \begin{proposition} The tau functions of discrete KP hierarchies satisfy the following Fay identity\cite{sato,LiuS2}